This post is a collection of some notes and thoughts I’ve had when working with FastAI.

 on a model after it’s been trained.
 But in fastai

 , there are only two splits - train and val.
-So if you want to evaluate on test data, you have to create a new DataBunch
+So if you want to evaluate on the test data, you have to create a new DataBunch

 with training data, then swap in your test data by calling it validation data.
 At least, that’s the way I’ve been getting it to work.
 If I find a better way, I’ll update this post.